Puerto Rico Police: Drugs Division

 The Drugs Division is an elite unit that takes the fight to the enemy's doorstep.
-These officers impact the places where drug dealers sell narcotics, called Drug Points.
+The officers impact the places where drug dealers sell narcotics, called Drug Points.
 In this hostile and dangerous environment, officers have been frequently attacked by drug point shooters, making it the highest-risk unit of the Puerto Rico Police Department.
 This division is also a Vice Unit that targets prostitution, illegal weapons, and other special cases.

 Highway Patrol Bureau

 The Highway Patrol Bureau is divided into three divisions: the Radar and Alcohol Detection Unit, the Expressway Patrol Unit, and the Metro Rail Unit.
 The first two divisions share the same primary objectives of preventing and investigating traffic accidents, arresting drunk drivers, arresting street racers, and confiscating vehicles used for street racing.
 The Metro Rail Unit specifically protects the San Juan Metropolitan Area Rail System, or "Tren Urbano" in Spanish.

 Joint Forces of Rapid Action

 The Joint Forces of Rapid Action —Fuerzas Unidas de Rápida Acción (FURA)— is a bureau that coordinates and leads all strategies to fight the trafficking of drugs, narcotics, illegal weapons and illegal aliens.
 Specialized divisions within the bureau include: Air Support, Divers, Rescue, S.W.A.T., K-9 and Horseback units.
 The Bureau also coordinates with US federal agencies to fight crime.